• Disease Overview

 Causes

-Researchers have determined that the progression and severity of Alport syndrome tend to vary based upon the specific variant present in a gene as well as the specific location of the variant in the gene.
+Researchers have determined that the progression and severity of Alport syndrome tends to vary based upon the specific variant present in a gene as well as the specific location of the variant in the gene.
 This is known as genotype-phenotype correlation and allows physicians to predict individuals who are at risk of early-onset kidney failure or more likely to develop extra-renal abnormalities.
-More than 1000 different disease-causing variants have been identified in XLAS.
+More than 1,000 different disease-causing variants have been identified in XLAS.

 Some individuals with Alport syndrome have loss of genetic material (microdeletion) and loss of function of several adjacent genes (contiguous gene syndrome) on the long arm of the X chromosome, which affects both the COL4A5 and COL4A6 genes.
 In addition to the classic symptoms of Alport syndrome, affected individuals can develop leiomyomatosis (tumors of smooth muscle that are not malignant).
 This is known as Alport syndrome with diffuse leiomyomatosis.
 Another disorder involving a contiguous gene syndrome associated with X-linked Alport syndrome is the AMME complex.
 For more information on these disorders, see the Related Disorders section below.

-The COL4A3, COL4A4, and COL4A5 genes create (encode) proteins known as alpha chains of collagen IV, a protein family that serves as the major structural component of basement membranes, specifically those of the kidneys, ears and eyes.
+The COL4A3COL4A4, and COL4A5 genes create (encode) proteins known as alpha chains of collagen IV, a protein family that serves as the major structural component of basement membranes, specifically those of the kidneys, ears and eyes.
 Basement membranes are delicate protein matrices that separate the thin outer layer of tissue (epithelium) of a structure from the underlying tissue.
-The basement membrane anchors the epithelium to the loose connective tissue beneath it and also serves as a barrier.
+The basement membrane anchors the epithelium to the loose connective tissue beneath it and also serves as a selective barrier, allowing the passage of water as well as certain proteins and other molecules.
 The COL4A3 gene encodes the collagen IV alpha-3 chain.
 The COL4A4 gene encodes the collagen IV alpha-4 chain.
 The COL4A5 gene encodes the collagen IV alpha-5 chain.
-Disease-causing variants in these genes impair the production of functional copies of the corresponding proteins, leading in turn to the improper health and maintenance of collagen IV.
-The negative effects of collagen IV abnormalities result in the progressive damage to the basement membranes and ultimately the signs and symptoms of Alport syndrome.
+Disease-causing variants in these genes impair the production of functional copies of the corresponding proteins, leading in turn to the improper health, maintenance and function of collagen IV.
+The negative effects of collagen IV abnormalities result in progressive damage to the basement membranes and ultimately the signs and symptoms of Alport syndrome.

-For example, in the kidneys the glomerular basement membrane (GBM) is a vital component of the walls of the small blood vessels (capillaries) that make up glomeruli.
-The glomeruli are the filtering units of the kidney.
+For example, in the kidneys the glomerular basement membrane (GBM) is a vital component of the walls of the small blood vessels (capillaries) that make up glomeruli, the filtering units of the kidneys.
 Blood flows through very small capillaries in each glomerulus where it is filtered through the GBM to form urine.
 Collagen IV acts to strengthen and hold the GBM together.
 In individuals with Alport syndrome the GBM is initially thin and can develop microscopic ruptures that allow blood cells to leak into the urine, causing hematuria.
 The cells of the glomeruli respond to the abnormal collagen IV by laying down other proteins that lead to thickening of the GBM while impairing the GBM’s ability to keep protein out of the urine.
 This results in proteinuria.
 Further damage such as the formation of scar tissue (fibrosis) in the kidneys may also occur.
-Damage to the GBM and the kidneys is progressive, causing worsening kidney function and, in many cases, eventually kidney failure.
+Damage to the GBM and the kidneys is progressive, causing worsening kidney function and, in many cases, eventual kidney failure.

 • < Previous section